-Only the proletarians of the present day, who are completely shut off from all self-activity, are in a position to achieve a complete and no longer restricted self-activity. which consists in the appropriation of a totality of productive forces and in the thus postulated development of a totality of capacities.
+Only the proletarians of the present day, who are completely shut off from all self-activity, are in a position to achieve a complete and no longer restricted self-activity, which consists in the appropriation of a totality of productive forces and in the thus postulated development of a totality of capacities.
 All earlier revolutionary appropriations were restricted; individuals, whose self-activity was restricted by a crude instrument of production and a limited intercourse, appropriated this crude instrument of production, and hence merely achieved a new state of limitation.
 Their instrument of production became their property, but they themselves remained subordinate to the division of labour and their own instrument of production.
 In all expropriations up to now, a mass of individuals remained subservient to a single instrument of production; in the appropriation by the proletarians, a mass of instruments of production must be made subject to each individual, and property to all.
-Modern universal intercourse can be controlled by individuals, therefore, only when controlled by all.
+Modern universal intercourse cau be controlled by individuals, therefore, only when controlle by all.

-All the preceding classes that got the upper hand, sought to fortify their already acquired status by subjecting society at large to their conditions of appropriation.
-The proletarians cannot become masters of the productive forces of society, except by abolishing their own previous mode of appropriation, and thereby also every other previous mode of appropriation.
-They have nothing of their own to secure and to fortify; their mission is to destroy all previous securities for, and insurances of, individual property.
+All the preceding classes that got the upper hand, sough to fortify their already acquired status by subjecting societ at large to their conditions of appropriation.
+The proletarians cannot become masters of the productive force of society, except by abolishing their own previous mod of appropriation, and thereby also every other previous mode of appropriation.
+They have nothing of their own to secure and to fortify; their mission is to destroy all provious securities for, and insurances of, individual property

-All previous historical movements were movements of minorities, or in the interest of minorities.
-The proletarian movement is the self-conscious, independent movement of the immense majority, in the interests of the immense majority.
-The proletariat, the lowest stratum of our present society, cannot stir, cannot raise itself up, without the whole superincumbent strata of official society being sprung into the air
+All previous historical movements were movements a minorities, or in the interest of minorities.
+The problem is movement is the self-conscions, independent movement a the immense majority, in the interests of the immenmajority.
+The proletariat, the lowest straining of our press society, cannot stir, cannot raise itself up, without the whole superincumbent strate of official society being sprin into the air

 Marx and Engels, Manifesto of the Communist Party.
-Selected Works, Vol. I, Moscow, 1962, p.
+Selected Works, Vol. 1, Moscow, 1962, p.
 44

-The fact that the revolution is made in the name of, and especially for, the popular masses, that is, for the producing masses, is a feature it has in common with all its forerunners.
-Its new feature is that the people do not lay down their arms after the first rising, do not abandon power to the republican mountebanks from the governing classes, assume direct leadership over their revolution through the establishment of the Commune and, at the same time, find the means to retain power themselves if successful by substituting their own machinery of state for the state machinery, the government machinery, of the ruling classes.
+The fact that the revolution is made in the nonzerof, at especially for, the popular massers that is, for the product masses, is a feature it has in common with all reference ners.
+Its new feature is that the people to not as for their arms after the first rising, to not attend to you are the republican mountebanks from the potential theory assume direct leadership over their revolution theory establishment of the Commune and at the same time is the means to retain power thempeters of potential substituting their own machinery of state for the state machinery, the government machinery, of the ruling classes.

-K. Marx, Erster Entwurf zum "Bürgerkrieg in Frankreich" Marx/Engels, Werke, Bd.
+K. Marz, Erster Entwurf zum "Bürgerkrieg in Frankreich" Marz/Engels, Werke, Bd.
 17, S. 556